axioms-io/sample-angular/README.md

 ## Build and deploy to Netlify

-1. Simply fork this repository and connect your Github project in Netlify.
+1. Simply fork this repository and add your configuration file `config.json` in root of your project

-2. Configure your build command and output directory and you are good to go.
+2. Connect your Github project in Netlify and configure build and deploy for your site and you are good to go.

-### Build Settings

-### Environment Settings